What does FAAD stand for?

 How can I find an FAAD dermatologist?

-The best place to find an FAAD dermatologist is to visit the American Academy of Dermatology’s website, Find a Dermatologist tool.
+The best place to find an FAAD dermatologist is on this website.
+Go to Find a Dermatologist, and look for an FAAD after the dermatologist’s name.